shahid129/my-sub-my-way/README.md

 - The app imports data by calling an API that is saved in the google spreadsheet. gspread module is used to fetch data.
 ![Spreadsheet](assets/images/spreadsheet.png)

-- Any information by given by the user while using this app, is saved in the google spreadsheet.
+- Any information given by the user while using this app, is saved in the google spreadsheet.
 The app calls for an API and receives the data from there.
 Sample image of of user information is in the image below.
 ![User Info](assets/images/user_info.png)